This article provides an overview of the search-in-place Touchpoint.

 What is the search-in-place Touchpoint?

-The search-in-pace Touchpoint is an easily embedded integration users can use to search your MindTouch product documentation from any of your web properties or web applications.
+The search-in-place Touchpoint is an easily embedded integration users can use to search your MindTouch product documentation from any of your web properties or web applications.

 Example use case